GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 This research was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations - the Office of Science and the National Nuclear Security Administration, responsible for the planning and preparation of a capable exascale ecosystem, including software, applications, hardware, advanced system engineering and early testbed platforms, to support the nation's exascale computing imperative.

-Partial funding was provided by TotalEnergies and Chevron through the FC-MAELSTROM project.
+Partial funding was provided by TotalEnergies and Chevron through the FC-MAELSTROM project, a collaborative effort between Lawrence Livermore National Laboratory, TotalEnergies, Chevron, and Stanford University, aiming to develop an exascale compatible, multiscale, research-oriented simulator for modeling fully coupled flow, transport and geomechanics in geological formations.

 # References